Nearly Half of Adults Have High Blood Pressure

-One in Three Has High Blood Pressure—Is it You?
-Annual Big Squeeze Blood Pressure Awareness Effort Kicks Off Today!
+Annual Big Squeeze Blood Pressure Awareness Effort Kicks Off Today

-A group of public and private partners from the Sioux Falls community drive this successful effort, including the American Heart Association, Augustana University, Avera Health, City of Sioux Falls, DAKOTACARE, Lewis Drug, Sanford Health, South Dakota State University, the University of South Dakota, the University of Sioux Falls, and Walgreens.
+A group of public and private partners join Live Well Sioux Falls each year for this successful effort, including the American Heart Association, Augustana University, Avera Health, Lewis Drug, National American University, National Kidney Foundation, Sanford Health, South Dakota Department of Health, South Dakota State University, the University of South Dakota, the University of Sioux Falls, and Walgreens.

 In addition to the project partners, The Big Squeeze engages other businesses and organizations in the community to host on-site blood pressure screenings.
-One organization that supports the effort is Augustana University, which hosted today’s kick-off event.
+One organization that supports the effort is Sanford Health, which hosted today’s kick-off event at the Sanford Imagenetics facility.

 The Big Squeeze has discovered a growing number of young adults in Sioux Falls with elevated blood pressure.
-Within the 18-to-24 age category, the 2016 screening project found only 24 percent of young men and 58 percent of young women had a healthy blood pressure reading.
+Within the 18 to 24 age category, screenings over the past two years showed that only 32 percent of young men and 58 percent of young women had a healthy blood pressure reading.

 There is good news when it comes to blood pressure, however.

-“Although high blood pressure is a serious health issue, it can be managed,” said Sioux Falls Health Department’s Michaels.
+“Although high blood pressure is a serious health issue, it can be managed,” said Franken.
 “But to manage blood pressure, you have to know your numbers—and that’s what The Big Squeeze is all about.
 A simple blood pressure screening might just save a life.”

 For more information on how to become involved in The Big Squeeze, please contact Live Well Sioux Falls at email@example.com or call 605-367-8286.